Qumulo/rsyslog_store_and_forward/README.md

-# How to configure rsyslog on Ubuntu 18.04 for Qumulo Audit Log Store and Forward
+# Configuring rsyslog on Ubuntu 18.04 to Store and Forward or change protocol to UDP

 ## Table of Contents